Amityville Dollhouse: Plot

 Meanwhile, Marla and Tobias, who apparently practice magic, have taken one of the dolls from Jessica's dollhouse.
-They perform a ritual on the doll and watch it come to life.
-Objects begin to fly around their home, and Tobias stabs the doll with a knife, after which a large fly escapes.
+They perform a ritual on the doll and watch it come to life, possessed by a demon whom Tobias identifies as “Gamigin”.
+Objects begin to fly around their home, injuring Marla, and Tobias stabs the doll with a knife, impaling a large fly.
 Later, Claire finds an unexplained bruise on Jimmy's face and believes Bill hit him.
-She shuts him out of the house, only to be confronted by the zombie of her deceased husband, tying her and Jimmy up and forcing them to sit by the fireplace.
+Jimmy tries to tell her that it was his father who hit him because he tried to warn Bill about his father's intention to kill him, but she doesn't believe it.
+She shuts Bill out of the house, only to be confronted by the zombie of her deceased husband, who ties her and Jimmy up and forces them to sit by the fireplace.
 Bill attempts to enter the house through the garage but is knocked unconscious by carbon monoxide fumes from his car, which begins running by itself.
 Tobias arrives at the home and is able to save Bill.
 The two enter the home: Tobias has the voodoo doll he had taken from the dollhouse with him.

-Tobias and Bill fight with the zombie, and Jimmy throws the voodoo doll into the fireplace, causing the zombie to disappear.
+Tobias and Bill fight with the zombie, and Tobias calls to Jimmy to get the doll; Jimmy throws the voodoo doll into the fireplace, causing the zombie to disappear.
 Todd is then visited by an apparition of Dana, who is in the hospital: she attempts to kill him, but Claire intercedes.
 The family attempts to flee the house but cannot find Jessica.
 Scrawled on a piece of paper, they find a list of observations Jessica has made about the dollhouse, one of which reads: "My hand disappears in the fireplace."
 Bill realizes the fireplace is a portal to somewhere else.
 Bill and Tobias enter the fireplace and realize they have entered the dollhouse.
 They find Jessica on the floor, surrounded by bloodied remnants of the voodoo dolls.
-Tobias casts a protective spell, allowing Bill and Jessica to flee: Tobias, however, is dragged away by the demons that have escaped from the dolls.
+Tobias casts a protective spell, allowing Bill and Jessica to flee: Tobias, however, is dragged away by the demons that have escaped from the dolls, of which Gamigin is the leader.
 Bill destroys the dollhouse by tossing it into the fireplace.
 As they flee in their car, the house explodes behind them.